sunnykr-7/invoice-automation-ocr/README.md

  Invoice Automation using OCR & AI

-An end-to-end AI-powered system that automates vendor invoice processing using OCR and Python.
+An end-to-end AI-powered system that automates vendor invoice processing using OCR and Python

 🔍 Extracts key data from invoices
 📊 Calculates ageing & payment status